-- 67. For the reasons set out above, in particular as the Appellant is considered a "new business" under the legislation, the Commissioner determines that the Appellant has failed in its appeal and has not succeeded in demonstrating its eligibility to use the 2019 turnover figures for the second store in its CRSS claim.
-Accordingly, the entitlement to receive payments of ACTE is to be based on the turnover of the second store for the period 31st January 2020 to 12th October 2020.
-For clarity, and while not forming the substance of this appeal, the Commissioner further determines that the relevant base period to be used in the calculation of the Appellant's ACTE due for the first store is the period 1 January 2019 to 31 December 2019. - 68.
-The Commissioner further determines in accordance with section 485 (24) TCA 1997, that the Appellant is to be afforded an eight week period commencing on the date of the within determination in which to submit the necessary documentation to the Respondent, to enable the Respondent to calculate and pay the amount of ACTE due to the Appellant in respect of both stores. - 69.
-It is understandable that the Appellant and its directors might be disappointed with the outcome of this appeal but the Commissioner has no discretion to deviate from the legislation.
-The Appellant was correct to avail of its right of appeal and to check its legal entitlements. - 70.
+- 60. For the reasons set out above, the Commissioner determines that the Appellant has failed in its appeal and has not succeeded in demonstrating its eligibility for inclusion in the CRSS.
+Accordingly, the Appellant is required to repay to the Respondent the sum of €24,918.40, representing the ACTE sums received by it in error without "unreasonable delay".
+Failing this, the Respondent is authorised to raise an assessment to tax under Schedule D, Case IV, against the Appellant in the sum of €124,592 which represents five times the amount of ACTE received by the Appellant in error. - 61.
+It is understandable that the Appellant and its director may well be disappointed with the outcome of his appeal but the Commissioner has no discretion to deviate from the legislation.
+The Appellant was correct to avail of its right of appeal and to check its legal entitlements.
+The Commissioner hopes the Appellant's business has recovered since the easing of Covid restrictions. - 62.
 This Appeal is determined in accordance with Part 40A TCA 1997.
 This determination contains full findings of fact and reasons for the determination.
-Any party dissatisfied with the determination has a right of appeal on a point of law only within 21 days of receipt in accordance with the provisions set out in the TCA 1997.
+Any party dissatisfied with the determination has a right of appeal on a point of law only within 21 days of receipt in accordance with the provisions set out in the TCA 1997